miguelvalente/miguelvalentexyz/content/listening_to/ag-7g/post.md

     >}}

-{{< sparkles
-  shadow="2px 2px 8px #888"
+{{< sparkles shadow="2px 4px 3px #888" lineHeight="1.4" minFrequency="1"
-  lineHeight="1.4"
-  minFrequency="1"
 maxFrequency="3" sparkleCount="30" sparkleShadow="0px 0px 10px red" >}}

 Past, present.
-Digitized.
-Nothing lived just once.
-Afraid of not losing.
+Digitised.
+Nothing lived once.
- Cause maybe you're a bit fe-fe-fearful.
-Of not living, fear full of not appreciating.
-Never forgetting.
-An ever expanding library. upheld.
- Uniformity, duly deserved.
 Hold on for as long as I can.
 To me.
 As I want.
 My childish.
 Future, propensities.
-All of life, all of it on your hands.
+All of it.
 Why not.
-Everything you do its been done before and everything you say you said that yesterday.
+So hold on hold on hold on.
+To me.
  {{< /sparkles >}}